-The data measured by the Zephyr real-time monitor in the period May - November 2021 shows that the air quality in Cambourne remains good, with estimated annual mean concentrations (as well as the measured monthly averages) of the main pollutants of concern well below the national objectives.
-There were no exceedances of the short-term national objectives.
-It was found that concentrations of pollutants were lower during the summer holidays and October half term than term time and during an eco-week where active travel was encouraged.
-This highlights the impacts of school-run traffic and the potential air quality benefits of cycling and walking over driving.
+The data measured by the Zephyr real-time monitor in the period January to June 2022 shows that the air quality in Swavesey remains good, with estimated annual mean concentrations (as well as the measured monthly averages) of the main pollutants of concern well below the national objectives.
+There were no exceedances of the short-term national objectives for Nitrogen Dioxide.
+For Particulate Matter (PM10) there were 5 exceedances of the short-term objectives of 50 μ g/m3, which is well below the threshold of 35 times per year.
+It was found that concentrations of pollutants were lower during the school holidays than term time.
+This highlights the impacts of school-run traffic and the potential air quality benefits of reduced driving.
 The data from the Zephyr was generally consistent with that from the rest of the monitoring sites in the district during the monitoring period, which provides confidence in the instrument.
 This also matches the general patterns seen across the South Cambridgeshire district of good air quality.
 However, due to the importance of air quality and its links to health, it remains important to both monitor air quality across the district and take actions to improve air quality in our area.
 Ideas on how to play a role in improving local air quality can be found in Appendix 2.